Kwyrky/MonoGame.Kickstarter/README.md

 ## What it does

-The aim of the script is to provide a convenient (quick) way to set up a new solution which can be used for new multipülatform MonoGame projects.
-As a starting point it creates a solution containing a **MonoGame NetStandard Library** project and a **MonoGame Cross-Platform Desktop Application (OpenGL)** project as a starting point for development.
+The aim of the script is to provide a convenient (quick) way to set up a new solution which can be used for new multiplatform MonoGame projects.
+As a starting point it creates a solution containing a **MonoGame .NET Game Library** project and a **MonoGame Cross-Platform Desktop Application (OpenGL)** project as a starting point for development.
 Later it is possible to manually add or remove more MonoGame projects from the official MonoGame templates to the solution.
 So there should be no disadvantage in using this script.

-Note: The script deletes `Game1.cs` and `Content` generated by the **MonoGame Cross-Platform Desktop Application (OpenGL)** template and then sets up a link to the Content project (Content.mgcb) generated by the **MonoGame NetStandard Library** template.
-The idea is that the **MonoGame Cross-Platform Desktop Application (OpenGL)** project should use not only the shared code of the **MonoGame NetStandard Library** but also the content of the **MonoGame NetStandard Library** project.
+Note: The script deletes `Game1.cs` and `Content` generated by the **MonoGame Cross-Platform Desktop Application (OpenGL)** template and then sets up a link to the Content project (Content.mgcb) generated by the **MonoGame .NET Game Library** template.
+The idea is that the **MonoGame Cross-Platform Desktop Application (OpenGL)** project should use not only the shared code of the **MonoGame .NET Game Library** but also the content of the **MonoGame .NET Game Library** project.

 ## [OPTIONAL] Install globally